sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 # Picking businesses for those who are willing to read (10000 hours?)

-“It is not uncommon for three-quarters of the index’s return to be linked to only 50 to 75 stocks.” - [Investopedia](https://www.investopedia.com/ask/answers/08/find-stocks-in-sp500.asp#:~:text=S%26P%20500%20Calculation,-The%20S%26P%20500&text=As%20a%20result%2C%20the%20more,only%2050%20to%2075%20stocks.)
+“It is not uncommon for three-quarters of the index’s return to be linked to only 50 to 75 stocks.” - [Investopedia](https://www.investopedia.com/ask/answers/08/find-stocks-in-sp500.asp#:~:text=S%26P%20500%20Calculation,-The%20S%26P%20500&text=As%20a%20result%2C%20the%20more,only%2050%20to%2075%20stocks.).
+So, if you could somehow use a magic crystal to buy only those 50 stocks, then you would get better returns than index funds.
+This allure is what often tempts many to pick individual stocks instead of investing in the index.

 While it’s very hard to consistently pick great businesses, it’s not impossible.
 However, the effort and knowledge required are so significant that, in my opinion, if you choose this route, it should be your first priority in life.

 Initially, I had decided not to write this section to avoid distracting someone from buying index funds.
 But if someone can go from [From zero to Olympic gold in just 7 years ](https://www.reddit.com/r/interestingasfuck/comments/1enl9hi/from_zero_to_olympic_gold_in_just_7_years/), then who am I to decide what you can or cannot do with your money?

 You don’t need to be a born genius to excel at stock picking; you just need to take one step in the right direction consistently.
-If you can compound in the right direction, then you am only going to get better.
+If you can compound in the right direction, then you are only going to get better.

 Don’t wish you were Naruto or Sasuke.
 Be Guy Sensei.
-Naruto (although unknown initially) & Sasuke had power right from birth.
-Guy sensei, started as zero, kept compounding his effort, to become most powerful shinobi 💪🏻 and got acknowledged by Madara.
+Naruto & Sasuke had power right from birth.
+However Guy sensei, started as zero, kept compounding his effort, to become most powerful shinobi 💪🏻 and got acknowledged by Madara.

 ![Guy sensei gif]({{site.url}}/images/guy_sensei.gif)